cmadland/ssi/01-introduction.Rmd

 Examples of activities that promote student-student interaction include the following:

-    cooperative learning activities,
+- cooperative learning activities,
-    collaborative research and design;
+- collaborative research and design;
-    problem- or project-based learning,
+- problem- or project-based learning,
-    debates,
+- debates,
-    discussion forums,
+- discussion forums,
-    social media, such as blogs or wikis, study groups,
+- social media, such as blogs or wikis,
+- study groups,
-    virtual communities.
+- virtual communities.

-Interaction Equivalency Theorem.
+## Interaction Equivalency Theorem {-}

 In 2003, Terry Anderson proposed what he called the Interaction Equivalency Theorem, in which he states:

-    Deep and meaningful formal learning is supported as long as one of the three forms of interaction (student–teacher; student-student; student-content) is at a high level.
+> Deep and meaningful formal learning is supported as long as one of the three forms of interaction (student–teacher; student-student; student-content) is at a high level.
 The other two may be offered at minimal levels, or even eliminated, without degrading the educational experience.

-    High levels of more than one of these three modes will likely provide a more satisfying educational experience, though these experiences may not be as cost or time effective as less interactive learning sequences.
+> High levels of more than one of these three modes will likely provide a more satisfying educational experience, though these experiences may not be as cost or time effective as less interactive learning sequences.
 (Anderson, 2003a, p.
 4)

 A possible interpretation of the theorem is the idea that students can learn equally well regardless of whether they were interacting with a teacher, with other students, or only with the content, provided the interaction is of sufficient quality and quantity.
 Imagine that student A learns about Newtonian mechanics by asking questions of his or her instructor (student-teacher interaction), student B learns about Newtonian mechanics by joining a study group of fellow students (student-student interaction), and student C learns about Newtonian mechanics by reading about it in a book (student-content interaction).
 If, following their different learning activities, the students perform equally well on an assessment of their knowledge of Newtonian mechanics, we would be justified in stating that there is no significant difference between the three modes of interaction with respect to fostering learning.